Simple DIY Kitchen Herb Garden

 Whichever area gives you the most sun and warmth is your new herb garden location.

-When growing herbs indoors it is best to use pots that are 4″ or larger.
-If you are growing herbs in containers outdoors, then 6″ or larger is a better size.
-By selecting containers that are the right size you will ensure your plants grow healthy without overcrowding their roots.
+When growing herbs indoors, it is best to use pots that are 4″ or larger.
+By selecting containers that are the right size, you will ensure your plants grow healthy without overcrowding their roots.

-Once you have found the containers you plan to use, give them a washing to remove any dirt of dust.
-Just a mixture of gentle dish soap and water is all you need to clean things up.
+Once you have found the containers you plan to use, give them a washing to remove any dirt or dust.
+Use a mixture of gentle dish soap and water being sure to rinse things thoroughly before planting.

 4 varieties of common herbs.Love fresh herbs?
 Why not have a garden right in your kitchen.
 Think you don't have room?
 Think again!
 Use the space you have and enjoy a beautiful herb garden right in your kitchen window. #herbgarden #gardendiy #gardening #herbs #slcg

-I like to keep things super simple and that means I am going to be using Command Hooks.
-These are one of my favorite tools for most of my DIY projects because they work so well.
+I like to keep things super simple and that means using Command Hooks to hold the containers.
+These are some of my favorite tools for most of my DIY projects because they work so well.

 Before you can use an adhesive hook you will need to remove any dirt or grime to ensure it sticks well.